brianquad/E011-BWHOOP-H8-Silverware/README.md

 	https://github.com/brianquad/DIY-Multiprotocol-TX-Module/tree/bayang-analog-aux
 	https://github.com/brianquad/deviation/tree/bayang-analog-aux

+####How to use Trim Switches for Silverware Analog Aux channels in Deviation
+VIRTUAL POT (Example, by Ian444):

+1. Say you want to assign LV (left vertical) trim switch to drive the radio channel 11 as if it were a pot, each click driving the pot in one direction or the other, using Virt3 as the intermediate link.
+(It could be any radio channel and use any free virtual channel.)

+2. Go into the TRIMS menu and set the LV trim to Virt3, so replace "whatever-is-there" with Virt3 i.e. it should look like: Virt3/step size/TRIMLV+.
+You can highlight "Virt3" and hit enter to get into the submenu if you need to.
+Set step size, trim+, trim- etc. Step size 10 gives 10 clicks up and 10 clicks down.
+Save it.

+3. Go into the MIXER menu and find Virt3, set the mixer type as "simple", Src is Virt3, curve is 1-to-1, scale is 0 and offset is 0.
+Save it.
+The output of Virt3 is -100 to +100 with 0 being centre.
+You can check this in the Transmitter Menu/Channel Monitor Virt3 bar graph display.

+4. Go into the mixer menu and find the Ch11 mixer and set this: mixer type is complex, Mixers is 1, Page is 1, Switch is none, Mux is replace, Src is Virt3, Curve is 1-to-1, scale is 100, offest is 0, and set NO TRIM instead of TRIM.
+You can also set limits in the Ch11 first menu if required.

+5. Check the radio output in the Transmitter Menu/Channel Monitor, you should see the CH11 output following the trim switch.

 ## Current Experimental Features and DEVIATIONS FROM STOCK SILVERWARE

  - Target Selection:  define your board type and hardware settings are automatically selected for E011 (OLD STYLE), Bwhoop, bwhoop pro, E011c, beta fpv lite, and ALIENWHOOP ZER0.